openSUSE/wicked/man/src/wicked-redfish.8.md

 `enable`
 :   Enables the redfish network host interface setup.

-    Creates an `/etc/wicked/client-redfish.xml` configuration file adding the '`redfish-config`' extension to the "firmware:" (netif-firmware-discovery)
-    configuration source set, to decode SMBIOS as a "firmware:redfish" wicked interface configuration requested by/during e.g. '`wicked ifup all`' run.
+    Alias to the `wicked firmware enable redfish` command, enabling the redfish extension decoding SMBIOS as a `"firmware:redfish"` wicked interface configuration requested during e.g. `wicked ifup all` run.

 `disable`
 :   Disables the redfish network host interface setup.

-    Deletes the `/etc/wicked/client-redfish.xml` configuration file.
+    Alias to the `wicked firmware disable redfish` command, disabling the redfish extension decoding SMBIOS as a `"firmware:redfish"` wicked interface configuration requested during e.g. `wicked ifup all` run.

 ## Utility actions

 `show-config`
 :   Decodes the SMBIOS structures with the Network Host Interface reference
-    and "Redfish over IP" protocol settings as a wicked "firmware:redfish" configuration.
+    and "Redfish over IP" protocol settings and shows the "firmware:redfish" wicked interface configuration used by the underlying extension.

-    An underlying command used by an (enabled) '`redfish-config`' extension providing configuration to '`wicked ifup`' and related commands.

 `list-ifnames`
 :   Decodes the SMBIOS structures and shows the referenced network host and